1. What is Rapid DNA or Rapid DNA Analysis?

 Agencies wishing to add their unsolved homicide, rape/sexual assault, kidnapping and terrorism DNA records to this index should contact their local forensic laboratory that worked the evidence.
 If an agency is submitting new evidence, this request can be made at the time of submission.
 For Texas DPS Crime Lab submissions, the Rapid DNA/Crimes of Special Concern Form (LAB-214) Word | PDF must be completed in order to meet FBI requirements for entering DNA profiles into the DNA Index of Special Concern and enabling them to be searched using Rapid DNA technology.

-11. Can a law enforcement agency use a Rapid DNA instrument to develop DNA profiles from crime scene (forensic) samples for investigative purposes?
+11. Prior to approval in Texas of CODIS searching of Rapidly developed evidence profiles, can a law enforcement agency use a Rapid DNA instrument to develop DNA profiles from crime scene (forensic) samples for investigative purposes?

 Yes, an agency can use a Rapid DNA instrument to develop profiles from crime scene evidence outside of an accredited laboratory.
 However, DNA results from crime scene evidence obtained from a Rapid DNA instrument are not eligible for entry and searching in the CODIS Database at this time.